 Rachel Craddock is from Tuscola, Illinois, and serves as a Policy Analyst in the Center for the American Worker and the Center for Education Opportunity for AFPI.
 Craddock most recently served as Special Assistant to the President and Associate Director for the Office of Economic Initiatives led by Ivanka Trump at the White House.
 In this role, she managed office operations, provided daily briefings, developed long-term strategy plans, organized and planned domestic and international travel, and oversaw agriculture policy, including the Farmers to Families Food Box Program COVID-19 relief efforts.
 Previously, Craddock was a press assistant for the Office of the Press Secretary at the White House and a staffer for the U.S. House of Representatives.
 She studied Health Policy, Planning and Administration and Political Science at the University of Illinois in Urbana-Champaign.
 Craddock enjoys traveling, running in any season, and exploring and learning from any and all historical sites wherever she travels.

-Catharine Cypher is a Hilton Head Island, South Carolina native, but calls Fenton, Michigan, home and serves as a Policy Analyst in the Center for the American Child at AFPI.
+Catharine Cypher is a Hilton Head Island, South Carolina native, but calls Fenton, Michigan, home and serves as Director of Strategic Communications for the Constitutional Litigation Partnership and Advisor for the Center for the American Child at AFPI.
 Cypher most recently worked for First Lady Melania Trump as Special Assistant to the President and Director of Media Affairs.
 Cypher also spearheaded many policy projects, including the First Lady’s 19th Amendment Centennial Anniversary engagements and her “Be Best” policy engagements within the issue areas of foster care, opioids/neonatal abstinence syndrome, and children’s well-being.
 Previously, Cypher worked for Counselor to the President, Kellyanne Conway, where she served as Special Assistant to the President and Director of External Affairs.
-Cypher also worked for U.S. Senator David Perdue and was the National Political Director of the College Republican National Committee.
+Cypher also worked at the law firm Hogan Lovells, U.S. Senator David Perdue, and served as the National Political Director at the College Republican National Committee.
 Cypher graduated with a B.S. in Legal Studies from Grand Valley State University.
 Growing up, Cypher was a top 3 nationally ranked equestrian and a member of a multi-national championship water ski team.
-She has carried on those passions into adulthood and enjoys spending her free time riding horses and spending time with her family at their lake house in Michigan.
+She has carried on those passions into adulthood and enjoys spending her free time riding horses and spending time with her family on the lake in Michigan.

 Kaelan Dorr is from Ft.
 Stewart, Georgia, and serves as AFPI’s Vice President for Communications and Director for the Center on Media Accountability.
 Dorr most recently served as the Chief Marketing Officer for the Trump-Pence 2020 presidential campaign.
 Previously, Dorr served in the Trump Administration as a Senior Advisor at the Treasury Department and as Director of Congressional and Intergovernmental Communications at the White House.
 Dorr is a veteran of the Trump-Pence 2016 presidential campaign and before that worked at Jamestown Associates consulting for political candidates and issue advocacy groups at the state and federal levels.
 Dorr is a graduate of Elon University in North Carolina, and currently resides in Arlington, Virginia with his hound dog, Daisy.